 Even with its benefits, BYOD also has some challenges.
 An organisation should consider these challenges before planning and implementing a BYOD policy.

-A few challenges you might face:
+A few challenges you might face with a bring-your-own-device policy:

 - Poor communication: Just like a cybersecurity policy, the BYOD policy should be well communicated.
 If a user does not understand the policy, the miscommunication may lead to improper BYOD use.
 For example, if you don’t clearly define the applications that must be installed – such as antivirus software – it’s possible that the user will not have the proper cybersecurity protections on their device.